Natsu01/EEISP/README.md

 Supply `--gpu` option to GPU computation (require [cupy](https://www.preferred.jp/en/projects/cupy/)):

     eeisp data.txt Sample --threCDI 0.5 --threEEI 0.5 -p 8 --gpu

+(Note: Since GPU computation covers a part of eeisp, it is better to use multiple CPUs even in `--gpu` mode for the fast computation.)

 Output files are:
 ```